 Introduction to Key Biscayne, Florida

 Key Biscayne, Florida, in Miami Dade county, is 5 miles S of Miami, Florida.
 The village is in the Miami area.
-There are 10,507 residents in Key Biscayne.

 Key Biscayne History